 Compression Method Selection

-- Client preference match: Uses client’s preferred method if supported
+The middleware selects compression methods in this order:- Client preference match: Uses client’s preferred method if supported

 - Fastest available: Falls back to fastest available method (LZAV → LZ4 → GZip)